It's Time for a Holiday Bash

 Want Even More?

 What other holiday ideas can you come up with?

 - Can you create your own version of the poem, “The Night Before Christmas”?
-See this creative programmer’s twist.
-Or have Dash, Dot, or Cue recite your original poem about coding and robots in an A, B, C, B rhyme scheme.
+Have Dash recite your original poem about coding and robots in an A, B, C, B rhyme scheme.